-To make these packets fit into the usual packet-sending loop, each response is made to resemble a packet sent by a connection.
+To make these packets fit into the usual packet-sending loop, each response is made to resemble a packet sent by a connecteion.
 For that, the PR Queue creates a connection object that only lives for the duration of batching of the packet.
 (Hence the connection's name: evanescent connection.)
-This connection is returned by the lsquic_prq_next_conn() by the connection iterator during the batching process
+This connection is returned by the lsquic programment conn () by the connection iterator during the batching process